latitov/OOP_MI_Ct_oPlus_in_JS/README.md

 So, what does "extend A with B" mean (or equivalently, "B extends/inherits A)"?
 It means this:
 "for all properties of B, write them over to A".
 That's it.
-If there was something missing in B, which exists in A, it'll be left as is; in all conflicts, Bs properties will overwrite A's properties.
+If there was something missing in B, which exists in A, it'll be left as is; in all conflicts, B's properties will overwrite A's properties.
 As simple as that.

 Another good word to describe this, is "specialize with", or "specializes".
-For example, if there is an Animal, then we can created Elephant which _specializes_ Animal, or "specialize Animal with Elephant".
-I like "specialize" more than "extend", because the logic that happens there, "for all properties of B, write them over to A", it's exactly an extension, because properties get overwritten.
+For example, if there is an Animal, then we can create Elephant which _specializes_ Animal, or say _specialize Animal with Elephant_.
+I like "specialize" more than "extend", because the logic that happens there, __"for all properties of B, write them over to A"__, it's __not__ exactly an extension, because properties get overwritten.

 Let's get back to JavaScript.
 Currently in  JavaScript we use "super" keyword to call parent's constructor, that's the syntax.
 And, this syntax _is ambiguous_.
 Because, by all common sense, we should first